 The Developing competencies position

 This position concerns the development of skills, literacy, and affect, which children should learn through inquiry.
 In science education, most definitions of competence involve knowledge and skills, and the ability to use this in complex situations (Ropohl et al 2018).
-In addition to this, our understanding of competence also includes affective terms (such as curiosity and the will to act), collaboration, and participation in relevant decision-making processes (AUTHORS 2012, Ropohl et al. 2018).
+In addition to this, our understanding of competence also includes affective terms (such as curiosity, emotion and values, and the will to act), collaboration, and participation in relevant decision-making processes (AUTHORS 2012, Ropohl et al. 2018).
 Note that this understanding of competencies may have a much broader scope than science.

 The theme Process skill includes the words process, skill, literacy, thinking skill, communication, and knowledge.
 Process may refer to ways by which to learn and experiment; in iterative cycles, in which skills are gradually learned.
 Process skills may also refer to the skills that need to be developed in order to engage in science-like practices (e.g., Bell & St.Clair 2015).